 Most often, we eat baked potatoes with just butter, sour cream, chives or green onions, salt, and pepper.

-- Sloppy Joes
+- Repurpose the meat mixture from Sloppy Joes

-- Homemade Buttermilk Ranch Dressing and chopped bacon
+- Homemade buttermilk ranch dressing and chopped bacon

-- Smoky Salsa and black beans
+- Smoky salsa and black beans

 - Steamed broccoli and shredded cheddar

-- a fried egg and Sriracha
+- Fried egg and Sriracha hot sauce

 Poke the middle of the potato with a fork.
 If the fork slides in easily and there is no resistance when pulling it back out, you know it’s soft inside.
 If there is any resistance at all, have a little patience and bake it a bit longer.
 A perfectly fluffy potato is worth the wait!

+Yes!
 For a baked sweet potato, use all the same ingredients, timing, and oven temperature that you would when baking a Russet potato.
-ENJOY!
+Serve them with this whipped cinnamon honey butter and a sprinkle of salt and pepper, and I promise you’ll be in love!

 Perfect Baked Potatoes